External Funding

 UCF Graduate Studies External Funding Resources

 Are you looking for funding for your graduate education?
 If so, you might consider applying for one of the national fellowships described in the External Funding section.
 “External” awards are sponsored by government agencies, private foundations, corporations, and other organizations outside the university.
-Some of the most well-known external awards are offered by the National Science Foundation, National Aeronautics and Space Administration, Ford Foundation, and Fulbright.
+Some of the most well-known external awards are offered by the National Science Foundation, National Aeronautics and Space Administration, and Fulbright.
 These programs and a few others are described in this section.

 As merit-based awards, these external fellowship programs target academic excellence and scholarship, usually focusing on research and intensive graduate study.
 The application takes some time to prepare and must be submitted by the agency’s deadline.
 For a competitive application, students should begin planning about three to four months prior to the submission deadline.

 Additional funding opportunities, many of which are external awards, are given in the Other Funding Resources page, so be sure to check there as well.
+This page does not include an exhaustive list of available fellowships.
+Search the databases listed on this page for even more funding options.

 NSF Graduate Research Fellowship